Passes, permits and the protected experience

 - Wilderness permits: To backpack or overnight camp in some delicate or popular places, like the Enchantments in the Mt.
 Baker-Snoqualmie National Forest or the Mount Margaret backcountry camps at Mount St. Helens you will need to secure a wilderness permit.

 U.S. FISH AND WILDLIFE LANDS

-Many of Washington's National Wildlife Refuges -- including Nisqually, Dungeness and Ridgefield NWRs -- require a recreation pass as well.
-Where applicable, the fee is usually $3 per family ($15 annually), payable at the visitor center or trailhead.
+Many of Washington's National Wildlife Refuges (NWR) including Nisqually, Dungeness and Ridgefield NWRs — require a recreation pass as well.
+The fee is usually $3 per family ($15 annually) payable at the visitor center or trailhead.
 They also accept the Interagency Annual, Access and Senior passes, as well as the Federal Duck Stamp pass.

-The Discover Pass is required to park at Washington State Parks, Department of Natural Resources lands and Department of Fish and Wildlife trailheads.
-More than 7 million acres of Washington state-managed recreation lands are covered –- including campgrounds, parks, wildlife areas, trails, natural areas, wilderness areas and water access points.
-For details about the pass, see the state's Discover Pass website.
-You can also borrow Discover Passes through your local library.
+The Discover Pass is required if you will park at Washington State Parks, Department of Natural Resources lands and Department of Fish and Wildlife trailheads.
+This includes campgrounds, parks, wildlife areas, trails, natural areas, wilderness areas and water access points.
+Find a shop near you that sells them or you can borrow Discover Passes through your local library.